 Once the first cracks appear in your foundation, it is likely that things will continue to get worse with time.
-What began as tiny spider-web cracks in one corner of the house can grow into a massive problem when water and debris seep into the space, causing further expansion.
+What began as tiny spider-web cracks in one corner of the house can grow into a massive problem when water and debris seep into space, causing further expansion.
 Eventually, you will find that the built-in joints in your foundation are notably wider than before, and moisture is coming in along your walls and through your flooring.
-Furthermore, the expansion of these joints applies outward pressure to your exterior walls, oftentimes causing problems in your corner bricks, around windows and more.
+Furthermore, the expansion of these joints applies outward pressure to your exterior walls, oftentimes causing problems in your corner bricks, around windows, and more.

 Even under the best of circumstances, it is natural for a home to settle over time.
-The weight of your home must be evenly distributed across your entire foundation at the outset, but as soil expands, contracts and erodes at different rates, there will inevitably be places where the soil succumbs to the weight and compacts itself.
+The weight of your home must be evenly distributed across your entire foundation at the outset, but as soil expands, contracts, and erodes at different rates, there will inevitably be places where the soil succumbs to the weight and compacts itself.
 Engineers know to plan for settling in advance, but even they cannot predict exactly what will happen.
 Settling usually takes many years to become a problem, and you will likely discover that your doors and windows start to jam before you realize your foundation is at the root of the problem.
 Eventually, your entire floor will become unlevel, especially in the upper level of your home, and you may even see cracked tile or other visible flooring damage caused by the stress.

 Ultimately, all foundation problems in Houston originate with water in and around your home.
 You may not be able to prevent major shifts in weather patterns, but you can take steps to manage the soil around your home so it won't react so dramatically to precipitation in your area.
-This is best accomplished by installing a foundation watering system which will keep your soil properly saturated at all times.
+This is best accomplished by installing a foundation watering system that will keep your soil properly saturated at all times.
 This prevents the soil from absorbing large amounts of water and then rapidly drying out and creating voids.